ESSENTIALS OF DIAGNOSIS

 Laboratory and clinical studies have identified two factors necessary for the development of benign prostatic hyperplasia: dihydrotestosterone (DHT) and aging.
 Animal studies have demonstrated that the aging prostate becomes more sensitive to androgens.
 Prostatic growth in aging dogs appears to be related more to a decrease in cell death than to an increase in cell proliferation.
 Laboratory studies have suggested several theories in this area: (1) stromal epithelial interactions (stroma cell may regulate growth of epithelial cell or other stromal cells via a paracrine or autocrine mechanism by secreting growth factors such as basic fibroblast growth factor or transforming growth factor beta), and (2) aging may result in stem cells undergoing a block in the maturation process, preventing them from entering into programmed cell death (apoptosis).
 The impact of aging in animal studies appears to be mediated via estrogen synergism.
 In canines, estrogens induce the androgen receptor; alter steroid metabolism, resulting in higher levels of intraprostatic DHT; inhibit cell death when given in the presence of androgens; and stimulate stroma collagen production.

 Studies have demonstrated that benign prostatic hyperplasia is under endocrine control.
 Castration results in the regression of established disease and improvement in urinary symptoms.
-Administration of a luteinizing hormone–releasing hormone (LHRH) analog in men reversibly shrinks established benign prostatic hyperplasia, resulting in ...
+Administration of a luteinizing hormone–releasing hormone (LHRH) analog in men reversibly shrinks established benign prostatic hyperplasia, ...